 Essential information to help you meet our revalidation requirements

-20 The organisation where you work may set other appraisal or contractual requirements as part of your employment – for example, completion of health and safety training.
-That is a matter for employers and they are not GMC requirements.
+23 The organisation where you work may set other appraisal or contractual requirements as part of your employment – for example, completion of health and safety training.
+That is a matter for employers and these are not GMC requirements.
 Failure to meet local appraisal or contractual requirements may be discussed at your appraisal but should not influence the revalidation recommendation made about you.

 Role of appraisers and responsible officers

-22 Responsible officers, their revalidation teams, and employing or contracting organisations can advise you on local processes in place to support you to collect your supporting information.
+25 Responsible officers and their revalidation teams can advise you on local processes in place to help you to collect your supporting information.

-23 Your appraiser can offer advice on how you can meet the requirements for your revalidation and signpost appropriate resources to help you.
+26 Your appraiser can offer advice on how you can meet the requirements for your revalidation and signpost appropriate resources to help you.
 However it is your responsible officer who makes the recommendation about whether or not you have met the requirements.
-Most organisations have local appraisal guidance which will provide additional guidance on meeting our requirements.
+Most organisations have local appraisal guidance which will help you meet our requirements.

 Doctors in training

 32 Every licensed doctor must take part in revalidation including doctors who are in training.
 If you are a doctor in a UK training programme, your postgraduate dean will be your responsible officer.

 33 Your responsible officer will make a revalidation recommendation for you based on your Annual Review of Competence Progression (ARCP).
 You do not need to collect any supporting information from your training programme posts other than what is required for your ARCP, as the ARCP process takes into account our requirements for revalidation.
 You must comply with ARCP or other programme requirements as long as you are in training.